 The plateau is real – but the word itself is so deceiving!
 When results slow down after the first few months of recovery, don’t mistake it for a dead end.

+Recovery will only stop when you stop.
 You can bust through the plateau by keeping your regimen consistent but varied with different exercises.

 4. Avoid Permanent Lopsidedness